 What’s more, if you’ll be getting a new phone number on the new phone, that doesn’t have to pose a problem either…

-If you know you’ll be getting a new phone number, simply temporarily disable Two-Factor Authentication on all of your online accounts right before you switch phones, then re-enable it using your new phone after you get it.
+If you know you’ll be getting a new phone number simply go into the settings for each of your accounts and remove Two-Factor Authentication on them right before you switch phones, then re-enable it using your new phone after you get it.

-I hope this helps Kim.
+I hope this helps, Kimberly.
 Good luck!